 to an increase in the number of contracts mainly with households.

-Heat supply business: Demand in the heat supply business was down YoY because average temperatures during the summer were substantially lower than a year earlier.
+Heat supply business: Demand in the heat supply business was down slightly YoY.
+In 1H, demand declined YoY, but up YoY in 2H, because average temperatures during the winter were substantially lower than a year earlier.

 The company forecasts segment profit attributable to owners of the parent of JPY2.5bn (+44.8% YoY).